VTD-XML: XML editor/eraser

 Used as an editor/eraser, VTD-XML can directly edit/erase the underlying byte content of the XML text, provided that the token length is wider than the intended new content.
 An immediate benefit of this approach is that the application can immediately reuse the original VTD and LC.
 In contrast, when using VTD-XML to incrementally update an XML document, an application needs to reparse the updated document before the application can process it.

 An editor can be made smart enough to track the location of each token, permitting new, longer tokens to replace existing, shorter tokens by merely addressing the new token in separate memory outside that used to store the original document.
 Likewise, when reordering the document, element text does not need to be copied; only the LCs need to be updated.
 When a complete, contiguous XML document is needed, such as when saving it, the disparate parts can be reassembled into a new, contiguous document.

 Other benefits

 VTD-XML also pioneers the non-blocking, stateless XPath evaluation approach.

 Weaknesses

-VTD-XML also exhibits a few noticeable shortcomings:
+VTD-XML Also includes noticeable shortcomings/weaknesses: